SQream/sqream_docs/reference/sql/sql_syntax/window_functions.rst

    Boundaries for the frames may need to be applied to get the correct results.

-Window frame functions allow you to perform rolling operations, such as calculate moving averages, longest standing customers, identifying churn, find movers and shakers, etc.
+Window frame functions allows a user to perform rolling operations, such as calculate moving averages, longest standing customers, identifying churn, find movers and shakers, etc.

 Examples
 ==========